Best Espresso Machine The Ultimate Buyers Guide For 2017

-If you’ve spent any time at all looking to buy an espresso machine you have probably already noticed that it’s not as simple as just plucking one off the shelf at your local store, taking it home, and then plugging it in.
+If you’ve spent any time at all looking to buy an espresso machine you've probably already noticed that it’s not as simple as just plucking one off the shelf at your local store, taking it home, and then plugging it in.
 Buying the best espresso machine can be far more confusing when compared to buying any other type of home coffee maker.

-Before We Dive in Head First
+STOP: Before We Dive in Head First

-What’s your budget?
 How much have you set aside for your new home brewing machine?
-Sure, you can get a good espresso machine for almost any budget, and some decent espresso makers for under $200 but you typically get fewer features and less durability I find in machines with the lower end price tags.
+Sure, you can get a good espresso machine for almost any budget, and some decent espresso makers for under $200 but you typically get fewer features along with less durability I find in machines with the lower end price tags.

 Hands-On or Hands Off?

-You’ll soon quickly realize that all of the better espresso machines have some level of automation and before you scrutinize the features and functions of each machine you can quickly whittle down your options by deciding on how much automation you want with your new espresso maker.
+You’ll soon quickly realize that all of the better espresso machines have some level of automation and before you scrutinize the features and functions of each device you can quickly whittle down your options by deciding on how much automation you want with your new espresso maker.

-As the name suggests semi-automatic espresso machines do some of the work for you, but not all the work.
-You still have to let the espresso machine know how strong you want your shot of espresso, how much coffee grounds to use in the portafilter (that cup with the handle that hooks into the top of the espresso machine), as well as the amount of water needed to make the perfect shot.
+As the name suggests, semi-automatic espresso machines do some of the work for you, but not all the work.
+You still have to let the espresso machine know how strong you want your shot of espresso, how much coffee grounds to tamp in the portafilter (that cup with the handle that hooks into the top of the espresso machine), as well as the amount of water needed to make the perfect shot.

 The semi-automatic espresso machine still does take a lot of the guess work out of making an espresso as it heats the water to the correct temperature and allows you to determine when the espresso meets your preferred consistency.
-If you are looking for a cheap espresso machine the semi-automatics tend not to be costly, and you can pick up a consumer level machine for under $200.
+If you are looking for a cheap espresso machine, the semi-automatics tend not to be too costly, and you can pick up a consumer level machine for under $200.

-This makes automatic home espresso machines perfect for the novice just venturing into the world of espresso making, you don’t have to guess whether the espresso is ready to serve or if it still needs more water because the machine has taken that element of guess work away.
+This makes automatic home espresso machines perfect for the novice just venturing into the world of espresso making; you don’t have to guess whether the espresso is ready to serve or if it still needs more water because the machine has taken that element of guess work away.

-If you thought that you couldn’t get any better than the automatic espresso machine, think again, because the super-automatic espresso machine comes with all of the bells and whistles and even takes your dog for a walk, ok maybe not dog walking but you get my point.
+If you thought that you couldn’t get any better than the automatic espresso machine, think again, because the super-automatic espresso machine comes with all of the bells and whistles and even takes your dog for a walk, ok maybe not dog walking, but you get my point.

-If you want to be the number one home barista in your neighborhood this machine is for you, however don’t expect much change out of $1000.
+If you want to be the number one home barista in your neighborhood this machine is for you, however, don’t expect much change out of $1000.

 Coffee Pods or Coffee Beans?